 Moody's: SK Telecom's 4Q Results are Credit Positive

-Moody's Investors Service says that the better-than-expected results of SK Telecom for the fourth quarter of 2012 are credit positive, but will not have any immediate impact on its ratings and outlook.
+Moody's Investors Service says that the better than expected consolidated results of SK Telecom for the fourth quarter of 2013 are credit positive.